pepe5/altair-intro/personal_daily_life/clusters_intro.md

 #### horizontal perspective

 *   Our ***KB-Capital*** drives our *knowledge-base* it includes
-    - Qs-catalog: focuses on IOs; see [Queues](https://altair.gitbooks.io/intro/content/detailed_intro/queues.html)
+    - ***Qs***-catalog: focuses on IOs; see [Queues](https://altair.gitbooks.io/intro/content/detailed_intro/queues.html)
-    - Products-Catalog: focuses on what mainstream emphasizes: see [Qs to consumptions](https://altair.gitbooks.io/intro/content/detailed_intro/queues.html#qs-to-consumptions-of-materials).
+    - ***Products***-Catalog: focuses on what mainstream emphasizes: see [Qs to consumptions](https://altair.gitbooks.io/intro/content/detailed_intro/queues.html#qs-to-consumptions-of-materials).
-    - Solutions-catalog: focuses on identifying Values of *Needs* and *Labeling of Directions* - how to understand them.
+    - ***Solutions***-catalog: focuses on identifying Values of *Needs* and *Labeling of Directions* - how to understand them.
 It takes eventual Projects as black-boxes: here we focus on mapping Need--Satisfaction experiences and on comparison of various Need-understandings and particular Satisfaction understandings rather then on technical steps of each particular solution.
-    - Documentation-project: about external projects: this is one of typical Products to "sell": but of course we do not sell this to Subjects of documentation effort, but as Added-value in our Educative Camps, WWOOFing, and Welnesses.
+    - ***Documentation***-project: about external projects: this is one of typical Products to "sell": but of course we do not sell this to Subjects of documentation effort, but as Added-value in our Educative Camps, WWOOFing, and Welnesses.
 See [Cooperations](https://altair.gitbooks.io/intro/content/red_zone,_impressions_about_to_come_and_to_leave/commentaries.html#cooperations).
     - Projects- , People-, & Tech- Catalogs itself.
 <br />